 Look who’s talking.
 You say I shouldn’t become an alcoholic because it will hurt me and my family, yet you yourself are an alcoholic, so your argument can’t be worth listening to.

 Discovering that a speaker is a hypocrite is a reason to be suspicious of the speaker’s reasoning, but it is not a sufficient reason to discount it.

-When you defend your wrong action as being right because someone previously has acted wrongly, you are using the fallacy called “two wrongs make a right.”
-This is a special kind of ad hominem fallacy.
+When you defend your wrong action as being right because someone previously has acted wrongly, you are using the fallacy called “Two Wrongs do not Make a Right.”
+This is a special kind of Ad Hominem Fallacy.

 Oops, no paper this morning.
 Somebody in our apartment building probably stole my newspaper.
 So, that makes it OK for me to steal one from my neighbor’s doormat while nobody else is out here in the hallway.

 In syllogistic logic, failing to distribute the middle term over at least one of the other terms is the fallacy of undistributed middle.
 Also called the Fallacy of Maldistributed Middle.